maxmind/blog-site/content/2022/06/using-maxminds-accuracy-radius.md

 best local branch(es) to a customer, and automatically filter their search results based on that assumption.

-![A map of part of Massachussetts with several retail locations marked.](/images/2022/06/map-with-stores.png)
+![A map of part of Massachusetts with several retail locations marked.](/images/2022/06/map-with-stores.png)

 Our application should leverage available customer preference and geolocation